rajeshdavidbabu/s3-upload-thing/README.md

    cp .env.example .env
    ```

-- Setup local postgres db and update .env with your credentials, apply migrations and make sure your DB is running
+- Setup local postgres db and update .env with your credentials, apply migrations and make sure your DB is running (I just use postgres app on mac)
 - Setup AWS S3 bucket and update .env with your credentials
 - Setup Google OAuth and update .env with your credentials